freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 # --hints--

-I can provide my own project, not the example URL.
+You can provide your own project, not the example URL.

 ```js
 getUserInput => {